kleinsasser/natural-selection/README.md

 ![](gifs/node_track_7.gif)

 #### Code
-If you're interested in code the neural network inplementation is in Node.swift and the nearest neighbor algorithm that I'm somewhat proud of is in Quad.swift
+If you're interested in code the neural network implementation is in Node.swift and the nearest neighbor algorithm that I'm somewhat proud of is in Quad.swift